winston-lab/warner_chip_seq/README.md

 vim logs/<FILE_NAME>_bowtie2.txt
 ```

 We will use the 'sorted.bam' and 'sorted.bam.bai' files in subsequent steps.
-I don't think tha the 'unsorted.bam' files need to be saved, but I have not made a habit of deleting them.
+I don't think that the 'unsorted.bam' files need to be saved, but I have not made a habit of deleting them.

-**4. Determine the distribution of insert sizes in your ChIP samples (since the reads are paired, we can determine the size of each fragment that was sequenced from its two ends).**
+**4. Determine the distribution of insert sizes in your ChIP samples.**

+Since the reads are paired, we can determine the size of each fragment that was sequenced from its two ends.

 ```bash
 # use deeptools to generate summary statistics for each sorted.bam file